 Article written by Caitlin Claggett Woods, PhD, C.Psych.

-This section is dedicated to spiritual and religious leaders seeking to provide support to parishioners/members of their congregation impacted by OCD and scrupulosity.
-The following information is designed to equip leaders in identifying OCD and effectively provide support throughout an individual’s OCD journey.
+This section is dedicated to spiritual and religious leaders seeking to provide support to members of their congregation impacted by OCD and scrupulosity.
+The following information is designed to equip faith leaders in identifying OCD and effectively provide support throughout an individual’s OCD journey.

 Being the Front Door

 Many individuals suffering from OCD seek counsel from their spiritual or religious leaders either exclusively or prior to seeking treatment from a mental health professional.
-More than doctors or psychiatrists, individuals are looking to their spiritual and religious leaders for guidance on mental and emotional issues (Wang et al., 2003).
-As the leader of your congregation, parishioners/members have trust and familiarity with you which makes bringing concerns to you first potentially easier (Hughes, 2021).
-Your influence has the power to help steer an individual with OCD towards appropriate treatment and on a path to experiencing their religious traditions in a more thriving and joyful way.
+More than doctors or psychiatrists, individuals are looking to their spiritual and religious leaders for guidance on mental and emotional issues.
+As the leader of your congregation, members have trust and familiarity with you, which likely makes bringing concerns to you first feel easier.
+Your influence has the power to help steer an individual with OCD towards appropriate treatment and on a path to living their religious practice in a more thriving and joyful way.

 Scrupulosity Amongst the Religious Community

-Our data is limited but we do know that OCD occurs in about 1% of the population, or 3.3 million people in the USA —meaning 3.3 million people are trapped within the confines of their mind.
+Our data is limited, but we do know that OCD occurs in about 2.5% of the population or 8.25 million people in the USA —meaning 8.25 million people in this country alone are trapped within the confines of their mind’s relentless barrage of intrusive thoughts and repetitive and time-consuming compulsions.
+Of those, a full third will experience it in the form of scrupulosity.

-Our data is limited.
-But scrupulosity hides amongst our parishioners at greater rates that we know.
+Although we do not have exact numbers, scrupulosity hides amongst our members at greater rates than we know.

 People who live with OCD/scrupulosity experience overwhelming shame and self-condemnation.
-Due to the nature of unwanted intrusive thoughts, these individuals may fear to come forward to ask for help.
-They may not want to confide but rather hide in terror that they will be condemned for the disturbing unwanted content spiralling through their minds.
+Due to the nature of unwanted intrusive thoughts, these individuals may fear coming forward to ask for help.
+They may hide in terror, for fear that they will be condemned and rejected for the disturbing unwanted content spiralling through their minds.

-On average, an individual may experience 11 years of OCD symptoms before even speaking up about what they’re experiencing with an additional 6 years before they receive appropriate care.
+On average, individuals experience 11 years of OCD symptoms before even speaking up about what they’re experiencing, and an additional 6 years before they receive appropriate care.
 This amount of time is expanded if their first attempts at disclosure result in being shamed or guilted for not being spiritual enough, for not trusting enough in God, or if encouraged to self-sacrifice or punish themselves for these unwanted thoughts.
-Because you are the front door, you can help to decrease the amount of years an individual suffers in silence and without adequate treatment by understanding the true nature of OCD and adopting strategies to provide effective support.
+You can help to decrease the amount of years an individual suffers in silence, and without adequate treatment, by understanding the true nature of OCD and adopting strategies to provide effective support.

 Spiritual Doubt vs OCD Doubt

 Doubt is a part of healthy spiritual development.
 Doubt begins a spiritual quest and within it initiates and grows the hunger for a connection with God.
 In the spiritual journey, faith follows doubt’s lead.
-God is the encompassing all.
-He is a mystery beyond our comprehension.
+For many religions, God is the encompassing all, is a mystery beyond our comprehension.
 A perpetual uncertainty that we seek to understand.
-We seek guidance from leaders in our religious traditions to better understand God and deepen our relationship with Him.
+We seek guidance from leaders in our religious traditions to better understand and deepen our relationship with God.

 Where One Ends and the Other Begins

 It can be difficult to determine where spiritual/religious rituals end and where OCD/scrupulosity begins.
-In determining this, you might consider the ways that others within the faith community engage in practices.
-Often individuals with scrupulosity move beyond the norm when engaging in religious rituals.
+In determining this, you might consider the ways that others within the faith community engage in their practice.
+Typically, individuals with scrupulosity move beyond the norm when engaging in religious rituals.
+In fact, many will intensely focus on a minor aspect of their religious practice at the cost of more important practices in the faith, losing the forest for the trees.
+Others might avoid engaging with religious practice or even reminders of their religion altogether to avoid feeling anxiety and guilt.

 If you believe the religious engagement is a result of OCD or if you are unsure whether this is the case, it can offer a wonderful space to collaborate with a mental health provider rather than offering accommodation/reassurance.
 Then, as the individual moves through treatment, you might support their clinician by asking questions like, "Where do you find joy and meaning?
 What is your understanding of the nature of God?" as you help the congregant re-engage with faith in a value-driven way.